 Peanut Butter Cup joined the theatre in April of 2014.
 Her owner/handler, LJ, adopted her from Conway Area Humane Society when she was eight months old.
 Peanut is trained as a Mobility Assistance Service Dog.
 Her favorite activities include hanging out in the booth, visiting with people, running, and, of course, helping LJ.

 Tracy joined the board in January 2017.
 She started out life in Western Maine before moving on to see the world, having lived in Friedberg, Germany; Amman, Jordan; Dubai, UAE; NY, KS, KY, HI, MD, VA, NH; and now again in Maine.
 She has a BS in business management and a MS in acquisition and contact management.
 When not tending to her three kids, two bonus kids, and husband, Tracy is working as the Director of Contracting for The Echo Group.
 Tracy started acting in community theater in 2008, and has volunteered in stage management, set painting and concessions.
 She wed her husband, Ryan, on the M&D set of Five Women Wearing the Same Dress in 2011, so M&D will always hold a special place in her heart.
 Tracy is beyond excited to expand her involvement with M&D and to help in any way she can to foster the arts in our wonderful community.

-Deb Jasien, Production Manager
+Deb Jasien, Scenic Designer

-Ken Martin, Artistic Director
+Ken Martin, Producing Artistic Director & Executive Director